Support Centre

 Accessibility

-A group of business organizations may designate a joint DPO, provided that he/she is equally accessible to each member of the group (Article 56(5) of the Law).
+A group of business organizations may designate a joint DPO, provided that they are equally accessible to each member of the group (Article 56(5) of the Law).

 The DPO can also be contacted by the data subjects in relation to all matters concerning the processing of their personal data and the exercise of their rights under the Law (Article 57(6) of the Law).